-Traineeships and other special programmes:
+Traineeships and special programmes:

 Traineeships formally combine work and study in a special arrangement that benefits students and employers alike.
-ACE offers traineeships in a number of vocational areas in business and community services.
+ACE offers traineeships in selected vocational areas within business and community services.
 Other special programmes may be set up in response to a defined community need, skills shortage or as devised by government.
 These may be initiated by the organisation and supported by local community groups or aligned to government funded training initiatives and supported by local industry.
 Special programmes have been delivered at both of the organisation's colleges, in remote community locations and at training venues elsewhere in our region.